jnduli/blog_jnduli.co.ke/content/fixing_small_fonts_on_my_laptop.rst

 :category: Computer
 :slug: fixing-small-fonts-on-my-laptop
 :author: John Nduli
-:status: drafts
+:status: published

-I have been having this bugging problem with my laptop where the fonts seem too small.
+I have been having this problem with my laptop where the fonts seem too small.
 To fix this, I first had to check out my laptop's screen configurations: